 Prairie Lakes Regional Arts Council (PLRAC)

 Grants of $1,000 and grants of $3,000 to Minnesota individual artists to support creative works and career development activities.
-Applications are invited within the disciplines of dance, media arts, literature, theater, music, visual art, and other media and disciplines.
-Eligible applicants are located in Blue Earth, Brown, Faribault, LeSueur, Martin, Nicollet, Sibley, Waseca, and Watonwan Counties.
+Funding is intended for artists within the disciplines of dance, media arts, literature, theater, music, visual art, and other media and disciplines.
+Eligible applicants must reside in Blue Earth, Brown, Faribault, LeSueur, Martin, Nicollet, Sibley, Waseca, or Watonwan Counties.

-The Professional Mid-Career Artist Grant (September 15th deadline)
+The Professional Mid-Career Artist Grant (September 15th deadline):

-2. The Artist Career Development Grant (January 15th deadline)
+The Artist Career Development Grant (January 15th deadline):

 This project grant provides financial support to developing artists committed to advancing their work and careers.
 Artists in their formative stages of development are eligible, as well as artists expanding their present work, advancing in skill, technique and/or moving in a new direction.
 This program provides artists with small but critical grants for specific projects that contribute directly to their growth and development as professionals.
 These are art projects that produce work that involves personal creative expression.

 Examples of projects that are likely to be funded are described in the following list.
 The list is not meant to be limiting or all-inclusive.

 - Artist Career Development Grant: $1,000

 The artist grant period is one year.
 However, artists can conclude their project earlier if they spend all funds and have their concluding event.

 Professional Mid-Career Artist Grant: The Earliest Starting Date is November 1, 2019.